China Investments Holdings Enters Discloseable Finance Lease Agreement - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-China Investments Holdings Limited, through its subsidiary Greengold Leasing, has entered into a finance lease agreement with independent third-party lessees.
-The transaction involves acquiring ownership of certain assets for RMB30,000,000, which will be leased back to the lessees for five years.
-This transaction is classified as discloseable under the Listing Rules due to its size.
-The finance lease terms were determined through negotiations and are influenced by current lending rates and risk assessments.
+China Investments Holdings Limited, through its subsidiary Greengold Leasing, has entered into a finance lease agreement with an independent third-party lessee.
+The transaction involves the acquisition of assets valued at RMB30,000,000, which will be leased back to the lessee for 54 months.
+This transaction is classified as discloseable under the Hong Kong Stock Exchange’s listing rules due to its size.
+The finance lease terms were negotiated based on the asset’s original cost and market conditions, and the lease payments will be made quarterly.

 The most recent analyst rating on (HK:0132) stock is a Hold with a HK$0.50 price target.
 To see the full list of analyst forecasts on China Investments Holdings Limited stock, see the HK:0132 Stock Forecast page.